neopragma/ide-katas/ij-find-in-file.md

 Steps

 1. Open the file src/main/java/com/neopragma/idekatas/LongConditional.java
-1. Type ⌘R to open the "replace" dialog.
+1. Press ⌘R to open the "replace" dialog.
 1. In the find field, type "intArg".
 1. In the replace field, type "range".
 1. Click the Replace button three or four times and observe the effects.